-Other than a bass drum carrier, all slings are provided by the individual drummer.
-The bass drum may be carried by a black metal carrier, black nylon harness or black leather harness or collar at the option of the bass drummer.
-All other drums will be carried by a sling of black nylon or leather over the right shoulder.
+Carriers for side and bass drums may be issued by USCGPB and remain USCGPB property.
+Other than bass and side drum carriers provided by USCGPB, all slings are provided by the individual drummer.
+The bass drum and side drums shall be carried by an appropriate Andante silver-toned carrier provided by USCGPB or the individual drummer.
+The Drum Major may authorize drums to be carried by a black metal carrier, black nylon harness or black leather harness or collar at the option of the drummer.

+Slings may be of black nylon or leather over the right shoulder.
 Slings employing dual shoulder straps may also be used at the discretion of the Drum Major.
 Slings employing a waist belt in addition to the shoulder sling may be worn with the waist portion of the sling under the black leather Waist Belt so as not to cover the leather Waist Belt.